 Is it true comfort at a value price?
 Read on for my full review.

-You Might Want To Pick The Bowery If:
+You Might Like The Bowery If …

-- You Don’t Like Feeling Stuck In Your Mattress– The Energex foam is responsive so you get pressure relief without feeling stuck.
+- You don’t like feeling stuck in your mattress.
+The Energex foam is responsive, so you get pressure relief without feeling stuck.
 The foam has some nice bounce, and it is quite easy to move around on the mattress.

 - This mattress is 10” tall.